hortonworks/hive-testbench/README.md

   Build 30 TB of text formatted TPC-DS data: ```FORMAT=textfile ./tpcds-setup 30000```

   Build 30 TB of RCFile formatted TPC-DS data: ```FORMAT=rcfile ./tpcds-setup 30000```

+  Also check other parameters in setup scripts important one is BUCKET_DATA.

 - Step 6: Run queries.